Selenium IDE for ChromeSeptember 26, 2018

 - Open Selenium IDE and run the test script.
 Note that the script will run in one of the more or less recent versions of Chrome.

-So if you wanted to find out how to run Selenium tests in Chrome, follow the 10 steps mentioned above and enjoy the new feature:).
+If you wanted to find out how to run Selenium tests in Chrome, this is the best workaround for now.
+Follow the steps mentioned above and enjoy the new feature:).
 Being able to push Selenium IDE outside of Firefox seems like a great thing, provided that its functionality is good enough for you.

 If you’re looking for a game changer solution though, there’s an awesome alternative.